filosi/pybab/README.md

 - Install geotree_core, geotree_api_core and geotree_django in a postgresql database with postgis.
   Postgres must be at least version 9.2 and postgis must be at least version 2.0

--Install the package in python:
+- Install the package in python:
 ```bash
 python setup.py install
 ```